05 Jan '17

 Posted in Articles by Eric Shaw

-I lived in Gallup from 1994 to 1998, teaching special education at the old Juan de Onate Elementary School up on the hill above town, and way out at Gallup High.
+I lived in Gallup, New Mexico from 1994 to 1998, teaching special education at the old Juan de Onate Elementary School up on the hill above town, and way out at Gallup High.

-Jason Arsenault, the editor of the Gallup Journey, became my best friend then, and after leaving Gallup in 1998, I got waaay into yoga, studying it in both constant practice and college programs.
+Jason Arsenault, the editor of the Gallup Journey, became my best friend then, and after leaving Gallup in 1998, I got waaay into yoga, studying it with gurus, though constant practice and in a university program.

-When I lived here, I offered a course at UNM called Christ, Krishna, and Hero Twins.
+When I lived here, I offered a course at UNM, Gallup, called Christ, Krishna and Hero Twins.

 It never ran!
 I didn’t get enough enrollment.
-But the syllabus I wrote led the to understand class similarities among Christian, Hindu and Dine ways of life.
+But the syllabus I wrote led pointed to similarities among Christian, Hindu and Dine ways of life.

 Both have elaborate creation myths populated with heaps of good and bad spirits, heroes, and gods.